 Your instructor will use numerous and differentiated forms of assessment to calculate the final grade you receive for this course.
 For the record, these are listed and weighted below.
 The content, criteria and specific requirements for each assessment category will be explained in greater detail in class.
 Any questions about the requirements should be discussed directly with your faculty well in advance of the due date for each assignment.

 Forms of Assessment Value

 Homework Assignments 10%

+Individual presentations 20%

+Written essays 10%

 Quizzes 10%

-Team project 10%

-Independent Presentations 20%

 Midterm oral exam 10%

 Midterm written exam 10%

 Final oral exam 10%

 Final written exam 10%

 Class Participation 10%

 ASSESSMENT OVERVIEW: